advanced-online-marketing/AwsSqsTracking/README.md

 When activated, it writes all incoming tracking events into a configurable AWS SQS queue.

+You can configure if the events should only be written to the AWS SQS queue or if they should be both written to the AWS SQS queue and be processed regularly.

+## TODO

-TODO: Command that retrieves from a different queue
+* Command that retrieves from a different queue
+* Does "keepUsualBehaviour" setting work?